-Europeans had thought India, China and other countries in East Asia to be lands of wealth.
+Europeans had thought India, China and other countries in East Asia were lands of wealth.
 The Asians were, in fact, close to the Europeans in standards of living.
 India's textile workers in the 1700s had a standard of living equal to that of British workers.
-This was due to a productive agriculture.
-Abundant food production kept the price of food low, and cheaper food raised standards of living.
+This was due to India's agriculture.
+Paying less for food raised standards of living.

 A question remains whether British imperialism in the form of the East India Company was a drag on India's economy.
 In the 1780s Edmund Burke claimed the his countrymen were ruining the Indian economy and society.
-An Indian historian, Rajat Kanta Ray, accused the British of depleting food stocks and imposing high taxes that helped cause the famine of 1770, killing a third of the people of Bengal.
-But their claims are refuted by others.
-The British built railways and paved roads, which helped India's economy.
+A 21st-century historian in India, Rajat Kanta Ray, has accused the British of depleting food stocks and imposing high taxes that helped cause the famine of 1770, killing a third of the people of Bengal.
+There are those who point to the British having built railways and having paved roads that helped India's economy.
 British inspired irrigation works put 30 million acres into cultivation.
 And Britain linked India to the latest in science.
 Mohandas Gandhi was to complain that the English did "everything for us" but had committed the crime of giving us "no responsibility for our own government."

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.